helenmak/UrTran/README.md

 7) Try to select some word to see translation.

 When learning cards on main extension popup, you have to press 3 times 'Mark as learned' in order for card to be removed.

-###### This extension was published to Goggle Chrome Store, but currently it's on moderation.
-If it pass moderation quickly, you`ll see it in Chrome Store as UrTran.

-###### I recommend to turn off Google Translate extension, when you run UrTran, cause it feels a little uncomfortable to have both running.